data2health/maturity-model/docs/index.md

 3) A guided identification of  ‘bright spots’ related to the  deployment of key infrastructure capabilities.

+## To Learn more about what we are working on:

 * [Research Infomrmatics Open Science Maturity Model](pages/RIOSM.md)
 * Sample Use Cases